Wildst/dnd/dm/Awesomeness in Waterdeep/README.md

 ### Session 26 - 09/05/2023
 Some more exploring, they go trough a long hallway lined with statues, at the end there is a big room with a double door and a room and see/hear a Manticore....

+### Session 27 - 23/05/2023
+Some exploring, and then another stupid death.
+Some fun and they are in another room.
+They did use the key.

 ## Party fund
 | | |